FLSA and WMWA overtime eligibility and exemption

 FLSA and WMWA overtime exemption standards

-FLSA and WMWA exemption categories and checklists
+FLSA and WMWA job duty exemption categories and checklists

 Duties that do not qualify for FLSA and WMWA overtime exemption